 Here were the possible outcomes:

 I gave them the option to just have the outcomes in effect until the next mission, but many of the boys wanted to keep going with them, so there were blind boys missing both legs and arms by the end of the party.
-You can certainly choose how you want this to be played.

 -Your team was ambushed and 2 of you lost an arm in the fight.
 Tuck your arm inside your shirt sleeve for the rest of the mission.